Skip to content

 }

-Here, the scope of i is limited to the inside of the for loop—it cannot be accessed outside the loop body.
+Here, the scope of i is limited to the inside of the for loop—once the loop body ends, it is no longer accessible.
 This is a feature supported since C++11.

 for also supports manipulating multiple variables simultaneously.
 Let's demonstrate this with a classic two-pointer reversal: